hyosung11/Launch-School/Courses/journal.md

 10:14 Tired right now.
 What to do?
 Go to the gym now?

 11:04 I got focused for a little bit and did some studying.
 Now I'm going to the gym to do soccer skills practice and more work on healing my hamstring.

+14:07 Listened to The Ready State Q&A with Kelly Starrett and Diane Foo.
+Good stuff.
+Adhitiani wants my notes from the study session.

+14:12 I slacked my notes to Adhitiani.